-There comes a time in every mobile user’s life when he or she needs to factory reset their device.
-Maybe you need to sell it, or maybe it’s just being wonky and you want to start from scratch.
+There comes a time in every Android device’s life when it needs a reset.
+Maybe you want to sell it, or maybe it’s just not working as it should.
 Thankfully, it only takes a few minutes to do.

-If your device is fully functional, then you should be able to factory reset it from the Settings menu.
-The process is basically the same across all manufacturers, but keep in mind that the wording may vary slightly between phones.
+If your device is still fully functional—meaning it powers on and you can use it—then you should be able to factory reset it from the Settings menu.
+The process is very similar across all manufacturers, but keep in mind that the wording may vary slightly between Android phones.

-You’ll see a warning here to let you know that this process will erase all data on the phone’s internal storage.
-Tap the “Reset phone” button, which will prompt you to input your security PIN, password, or pattern if one is enabled.
+You’ll see a warning to let you know that this process will erase all of your Android phone’s or tablet’s internal storage data.
+Tap the “Erase All Data” or “Reset” button.

-The phone will immediately reboot, and the “erasing” animation will show up.
-After a brief period, the phone will reboot itself a final time and prompt you to go through the set up process.
+The device will immediately reboot, and the “erasing” animation will show up.
+After a brief period, the Android phone or tablet will reboot itself a final time and prompt you to complete the setup process.

 While factory resetting your device will completely wipe the internal storage, it’s worth noting that the SD card may not be included in that.
 This will vary between devices, but if you plan on selling or otherwise getting rid of the device, it’s recommended to either remove the SD card completely or format it on the PC first.

 RELATED: How to Factory Reset Your Android TV